reactjs/react.dev/beta/src/pages/learn/sharing-state-between-components.md

 <img alt="The parent component passes the state setting function to both child components." src="/images/docs/sketches/s_passing-functions-down.png" />

 In this case, only one panel should be active at a time.
 This means that the `Accordion` common parent component needs to keep track of *which* panel is the active one.
-Instead of a `boolean` value, it could use an number as the index of the active `Panel` for the state variable:
+Instead of a `boolean` value, it could use a number as the index of the active `Panel` for the state variable:

 ```js
 const [activeIndex, setActiveIndex] = useState(0);